 We are committed to helping you be successful in your volunteer position.
 We have designed our training to be convenient, fun, and loaded with information that will help you make the most out of your time with the girls.

-Please note: Effective January 1, 2016, Girl Scouts OSW will implement a $5 late registration fee and a cancellation/transfer fee for all training courses.
+Please note: Late registration and cancellation/transfer of any training courses is subject to a $5 fee.
 If you wish to register after online registration closes, it may be possible to do so over the phone for an additional $5.
 If you wish to transfer to another training, you will be charged a $5 fee.
 If you wish to cancel your registration for a training and do so five (5) or more business day prior to the training, you will be refunded the cost of the training less $5.
 If the training cost is less than $5, or you are cancelling less than five (5) business days prior to the training, no refund will be given.

 What trainings do you need?